rocchinaRomano/steganografiaSuPDF/README.txt

 To run software:

-- download all the contents of repository "steganografiaSuPDF" ("Clone or download", "Download ZIP") ;
+- download all the contents of "steganografiaSuPDF" repository ("Clone or download", "Download ZIP");
-- after download, double click on file "steganografiaSuPdf.bat"
+- after download, double click on "steganografiaSuPdf.bat" file;
-- otherwise, double click on file "steganografiaSuPDF.jar" in folder "steganografiaSuPDF\dist"
+- otherwise, double click on file "steganografiaSuPDF.jar" in "steganografiaSuPDF\dist" folder.

 NOTE:
-	  -> Source code is in folder "steganografiaSuPDF\src".
+	  -> Source code is in "steganografiaSuPDF\src" folder.
 	  -> After the embedding process, the stego PDF's path is shown to dialog window.
 	  -> For reading, writing and editing PDF files, the "iText"